EU pledges to loan Ukraine up to $39 billion to help rebuild its economy and power grid

 The EU is providing assistance, such as short-term help to find a place to stay, jobs or education.
 But recently the number of people leaving has climbed.
 The European Commission, the EU's powerful executive branch, estimates that 10,000 more people are applying for help each week.

 On Thursday, the commission announced that it would provide an extra 160 million euros ($180 million) to help fortify Ukraine's energy network.
-Of that, 100 million euros ($112 million) come from the windfall profits the EU has earned from interest on frozen Russian assets.
+Of that, 100 million euros ($112 million) come from the windfall profits earned from the frozen Russian assets.

-Von der Leyen said the plan is to make “Russia pay for it through the revenue generated by their frozen assets.”
-Denmark is also leading the charge on using the money to place orders for weapons and military equipment directly with Ukraine’s defense industry.
+Denmark is also leading the charge on using this money to place orders for weapons and military equipment directly with Ukraine’s defense industry.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.